open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 When scraping a Prometheus endpoint, resource attributes must be added to the scraped metrics to distinguish them from metrics from other Prometheus endpoints.
 In particular, `job` and `instance`, [as defined by Prometheus](https://Prometheus.io/docs/concepts/jobs_instances/#jobs-and-instances), are needed to ensure Prometheus exporters can disambiguate metrics as [described below](#resource-attributes-1).

-The following resource attributes must be added to scraped metrics, and may not be added as metric attributes:
+The following attributes MUST be associated with scraped metrics as resource attributes, and MUST NOT be added as attributes to the metric instruments themselves:

 | OTLP Resource Attribute | Description |
 | ----------------------- | ----------- |